 A candidate is expected to attend all classes, including labs, for all courses for which he or she is registered.
 The candidate is solely responsible for accounting to the professor for any absence.
-Candidates will be required to withdraw from the class when 25% or more of classes are missed.
 Since classroom participation is part of the final grade, the professor reserves the right to deduct up to 10% points for all absences and lack of preparation and participation.